 Sequencing of the human genome did not provide the anticipated answers about the causative mutations for common diseases and cancers.
 However, over the past decade understanding the role for epigenetic modifications has advanced rapidly, and revealed the complex interactions underlying these phenotypes.
 The study and appreciation of epigenetics has thus rapidly become mainstream in human and animal genetics.

 Although it is now apparent from many studies that epigenetic regulation, mediated through marks that affect chromatin structure, play a major role in the control of development and response of plants to environment, there has not yet been a corresponding paradigm shift, particularly in crop breeding and agronomy.
 However, an increasing range of agronomic traits are being shown to be affected to some extent by stably inherited epigenetic modifications.
-The molecular basis of the innate plasticity that plants possess in terms of phenotype and development, is gradually being unraveled.
+The molecular basis of the innate plasticity that plants possess in terms of phenotype and development, is gradually being unravelled.

 Many of the fundamental molecular insights into regulation of epigenetic processes have originated in plants (transposons, miRNA), but relatively little in relation to crop phenotype and quality.
 Compared with animal genomes, there are important differences in the prevalence and pattern of DNA methylation marks in plant genomes, where epiallelic variation in methylation is also often stably inherited through meiosis.

 - Epigenetic intervention as a crop improvement strategy

 - EPIC - Epigenomics of Plants International Consortium

 - Australian Epigenetics Alliance